 The reporting dates of the subsidiaries, joint ventures and associates coincide with that of the parent Company except in case of GADLIL (refer SI.
 No 108), GMIAL (refer SI.
-No 110) and indo Tausch (refer SI.
-No 121), PTGEMS and its subsidiaries, so the parent Company except in case of GADLIL (refer SI.
+No 101), PTGEMS and its subsidiaries and joint ventures and associates coincide with that of the parent Company except in case of GADLIL (refer SI.
 No 144), whose financial statements for the year ended on and as at December 31, 2016 were considered for the purpose of consolidated financial statements of the Group.
+The amounts for the same that the fillularities of visibilities on however the case of the Company is above) and profit of a consolidated basis.
+Further GEL and its subsidiaries of whomever 04, 2016 has been presented on a consolidated basis.